-A combination light and fog signal building consisting of a one story structure with a tower protruding from one of its corners was later built at the station.
+S.J.
+Scott built a combination light and fog signal building consisting of a one-story structure with a tower protruding from one of its corners at the station in 1957 along with two dwellings for $67,300.
 In 1992, the present square skeleton tower with a height of 11.3 metres was erected at Tides Cove Point, and the station was de-staffed and automated.
 After being unwatched for several years, the station was re-staffed in 2003.

 The station was originally known as Tide’s Point, but modern Lists of Lights published by the Canadian Coast Guard refer to the station as Tides Cove Point.

 Keepers: Michael Dicks (1912 - 1925), John Dicks (1925 - 1949), Bob Power (1949 - ), John Kavanagh, Gary Antle ( - 1992).